Please confirm topic selection

 • sublaminar wiring techniques (Gallie or Brooks)

-• require postoperative halo immobilization and rarely used
+• requires postoperative halo immobilization and rarely used

 • C1 lateral mass screws